- Regular Purchase APR 16.24% to 23.24% variable based on creditworthiness and the Prime Rate

 - Processing Network Mastercard

-- 15X points at IHG Hotels and Resorts worldwide
+- Up to 17X total points at IHG® Hotels and Resorts

 - Balance Transfer Transaction Fee: Either $5 or 5% of the amount of each transfer, whichever is greater